mitmedialab/PersonalizedMultitaskLearning/README.md

 Please note that this code is fresh from our research proejct.
 While all the functionality is here, we are still working cleaning up some aspects and providing proper documentation.
 We plan to complete this process before the publication of the associated paper.
 In the mean time, if you have any questions please email us at jaquesn@mit.edu or sataylor@mit.edu.

 ## Please cite our work!
 The journal paper associated with this code is currently under revision.
-For now, you can cite our earlier workshop paper:
+For now, you can cite our earlier workshop paper: <br />

-<li>Jaques N.*, Taylor S.*, Nosakhare E., Sano A., Picard R.,<strong>"Multi-task Learning for Predicting Health, Stress, and Happiness", </strong> NIPS Workshop on Machine Learning for Healthcare, December 2016, Barcelona, Spain. <small>(*equal contribution) </small> <a href="http://affect.media.mit.edu/pdfs/16.Jaques-Taylor-et-al-PredictingHealthStressHappiness.pdf">PDF</a> <strong>*BEST PAPER AWARD*</strong></li><br/>
+Jaques N.*, Taylor S.*, Nosakhare E., Sano A., Picard R.,<strong>"Multi-task Learning for Predicting Health, Stress, and Happiness", </strong> NIPS Workshop on Machine Learning for Healthcare, December 2016, Barcelona, Spain. <small>(*equal contribution) </small> <a href="http://affect.media.mit.edu/pdfs/16.Jaques-Taylor-et-al-PredictingHealthStressHappiness.pdf">PDF</a> <strong>*BEST PAPER AWARD*</strong><br/>

 # Models in this code: